LeastAuthority/destiny/FAQ.md

 **Can you walk me through the process from beginning to end?**

-Download the application  for Android via the Google Play Store and for Linux, Windows, or Mac via Github.
+Download the application via Github for [Android](https://github.com/LeastAuthority/destiny/releases/latest/download/destiny_android.apk), [Linux](https://github.com/LeastAuthority/destiny/releases/latest/download/destiny_linux_amd64.AppImage), [Windows](https://github.com/LeastAuthority/destiny/releases/latest/download/destiny_windows.msix), or [Mac](https://github.com/LeastAuthority/destiny/releases/latest/download/destiny_macos.dmg) (the Android application will also soon be available for download on the Google Play Store).
 Both the sender and the receiver must have the application downloaded.

 Quick onboarding: Walk through the onboarding process (this will only appear once, when you first download the application).

 Send a file: Click on the + sign or drag and drop a file into the dotted zone to select a file to send.

 Pass on the code: The application will automatically generate a one-time code.
 Pass on the code to the intended recipient verbally, digitally, or by any other means that you deem safe.
 For ease of use you can copy the code using the Copy button.
 Note that anyone with access to the code can receive your file.

 Receive: the recipient can navigate to the Receive tab and enter the code in the “Enter Code Here” field and click the Next button.

 Download the file: Press Download to begin downloading the file to your device.
 If there are no interruptions or cancellations the file will be delivered successfully and you will see a screen that says “File download successful”.
 The page will also include information about where your file has been downloaded to.

 Done: the code is now no longer usable.
 No one else can receive the file with this code.

 **How can I securely share the code with someone?**